- PUBLIC ART/ PHOTOGRAPHY

 Throughout my career, I've been interested in investigating ways to combine traditional working methods with new media.
 The experience of working in various media including photography, papermaking, and collage add a rich layer to my work.

 I exhibit internationally and locally.
-My work is available for purchase from my studio, which is located in Union Square, in the heart of Manhattan.
+My work is available for purchase from my studio located in Union Square, in the heart of Manhattan.